On 19 March 2021, ENCATC presented its Research Interest Clusters (RICs).

 Who can join a RIC?

-ENCATC members can (1) propose a new research cluster and can also (2) join a research cluster.
+ENCATC members can (1) get assistance to match their research interests, (2) propose a new research cluster by the deadline of 19 May 2021 and can also (3) join a research cluster.
 Members of ENCATC’s ‘sister’ networks AAAE and TACPS and non-affiliated individuals will also be considered.

 - An outline of the topic the RIC proposes to focus on (applicants must ensure that the proposed topic is not already covered by a new RIC and setting). (< 300 words)